Products

 • Spam & theft prevention: Detect spammy and unwanted behaviors.
 Prevent users from submitting the same image multiple times, and from submitting other users' photos.

-The duplicate detection works with all types of images, both natural (such as standard photos) and artificial: drawings, logos, abstract content...
-It will detect duplicates of an image across a wide range of transformations and modifications, many of which are typically used to try to evade or circumvent duplicate detection.
-Here are examples:
+Duplicates are detected across a wide range of transformations and modifications, many of which are typically used to try to evade duplicate detection.
+Examples:

 Resolution, size and format changes